 Get started

-To get started with Kubernetes Lens, you first need to enable the Kubernetes core feature, and then onboard Kubernetes clusters.
+To get started with Kubernetes Intelligence, you first need to enable the Kubernetes core feature, and then onboard Kubernetes clusters.

 Enable Kubernetes core